-Additionally, tirzepatide lacks definitive data on improvement in cardiovascular and renal outcomes that its comparators have demonstrated.
-Although tirzepatide had an impact on surrogate cardiovascular outcomes such as blood pressure and lipids in comparison to semaglutide and empagliflozin and there is a trend towards cardiovascular benefit overall in SURPASS-4 (which was powered only to examine cardiovascular safety), the formal CVOT is ongoing.
+However, SURPASS-4 was only powered to demonstrate cardiovascular safety, and the formal CVOT to provide more definitive data on cardiovascular outcomes is ongoing.
 Additionally, although GLP-1 receptor agonism is part of the mechanism for tirzepatide, the drug has an additional mechanism of GIP inhibition, which may have some direct effects in the myocardium.
 There are mixed data from pre-clinical, clinical, and epidemiological studies on whether GIP inhibition is helpful or harmful with regard to protection from cardiovascular events.
 Finally, cardiovascular benefit is not uniform across the GLP-1 RA class.
-Therefore, we hesitate to fully extrapolate the cardiovascular benefits of GLP-1 RAs like semaglutide to tirzepatide, and eagerly await the results from tirzepatide's CVOT.
+Therefore, we hesitate to fully extrapolate the cardiovascular benefits of GLP-1 Ras like semaglutide to tirzepatide, and eagerly await the results from tirzepatide's CVOT.

 The lack of head-to-head comparison between tirzepatide and empagliflozin made our assessment of the net benefit of tirzepatide more challenging.
 Since tirzepatide and empagliflozin have completely different mechanisms of action, without a direct comparison, it is difficult to judge whether tirzepatide may represent a substantial improvement over empagliflozin, particularly in patients with established or at high risk of ASCVD, CKD, or heart failure; three common co-morbid conditions.
-Furthermore, we have only moderate certainty about the results from the indirect comparison through the NMA, as tirzepatide and empagliflozin are compared through trials of three other drugs.
+However, tirzepatide did show statistically significant and likely clinically significant improvements in HbA1c, weight loss, SBP and lipid parameters, though we have only moderate certainty about the results from the indirect comparison through the NMA.